digitalrebar/doc/arch/services/cloudwrap.rst

 Cloudwrap
 ---------

-The cloudwrap container provides a cloud abstraction service that enables the Rebar API core to create, modify, and destroy nodes in various sets of clouds.
+The cloudwrap container provides a cloud abstraction service that enables the :ref:`arch_service_rebar_api` core to create, modify, and destroy nodes in various sets of clouds.

 Current clouds supported:

 * AWS
 * Google
 * Packet
 * OpenStack

+See :ref:`api_provider` for more information.